aws-samples/alb-sso-mwaa/README.md

 ## Create a new Amazon MWAA environment

 If you need to use an [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) to provide OIDC based SSO to a *single new* Amazon MWAA environment with uniform [Apache Airflow RBAC](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/security/access-control.html) role access, you only need to complete the steps described below in this section.
-Under this option, all HTTPS traffic between your browser and the MWAA UI console flows through the ALB, and all ALB SSO authenticated users have uniform  access to the newly created Amazon MWAA environment.
+Under this option, all HTTPS traffic from your browser to the Amazon MWAA UI console flows directly, following successful OIDC based SSO.

 ### Setup
 Complete the [prerequisites](#prerequisites), and run following command: